-The WattNode meter will correctly measure services with a grounded leg, but the measured voltage and power for the grounded phase will be zero.
-The status LEDs will not light for the grounded phase because the voltage is near zero.
-This type of service may result in unusual power factors.
+The WattNode meter will correctly measure services with a grounded leg, but the measured voltage and power for the grounded phase will be zero and the status LEDs will not light for the grounded phase, because the voltage is near zero.
+Also, this type of service may result in unusual power factors.

-For more information, see https://ctlsys.com/s/corner-gnd/.
+For more information, see https://ctlsys.com/support/corner-grounded delta circuits/.